getodk/docs/odk1-src/briefcase-using.rst

 #.
 Open the :guilabel:`Push` tab.
 #.
 Select *Aggregate* in the :guilabel:`Push to` drop-down.
 #.
+Click the :guilabel:`Configure` button.
-Click the :guilabel:`Connect` button and enter the URL and login credentials for your Aggregate server.
+#.
+Enter the URL and login credentials for your Aggregate server in the dialog that pops up and click the :guilabel:`Connect` button.

    If you have anonymous login enabled on Aggregate, no login credentials are needed here.